go-aah/docs/auth-schemes/oauth2.md

 ## Configuration

-Easy to use and flexible, supports one or more `OAuth2` auth scheme (For e.g.: configuring multiple social login, etc).
+OAuth2 auth scheme provides an easy to use and flexible configuration.
+It supports one or more `OAuth2` auth schemes; configuring multiple social login, for example.

 ### Section: oauth_scheme_key { ... }